Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Defensive Security Unit/19-Protecting VSI from Future Attacks/resources/Solutions-Master of the SOC.md

 	    - Add action **Send email** to SOC@VSI-company.com.
     ![Alert](/Images/Part_1-Activity/P1_Alert_a_user_account_was_deleted.PNG)

-**Visualizations and Dashboards**: Design the following visualizations and add them to a dashboard called Windows Server Monitoring:
+#### Visualizations and Dashboards: Design the following visualizations and add them to a dashboard called Windows Server Monitoring

 1. A line chart that displays the different `signature` field values over time.